jboss-developer/jboss-eap-quickstarts/mail/README.md

 The `mail` quickstart demonstrates sending email with the use of *CDI* (Contexts and Dependency Injection) and *JSF* (JavaServer Faces) in Red Hat JBoss Enterprise Application Platform.

+The mail provider is configured in the `mail` subsystem of the `EAP7_HOME/standalone/configuration/standalone.xml` configuration file if you are running a standalone server or in the `EAP7_HOME/domain/configuration/domain.xml` configuration file if you are running in a managed domain.

-The example uses the default Mail provider that comes out of the box with JBoss EAP.
+You can use the default mail provider that comes out of the box with JBoss EAP.
 It uses your local mail relay and the default SMTP port of 25.

-The mail provider is configured in the `mail` subsystem of the `EAP7_HOME/standalone/configuration/standalone.xml` configuration file if you are running a standalone server or in the `EAP7_HOME/domain/configuration/domain.xml` configuration file if you are running in a managed domain.
+However, this quickstart demonstrates how to define and use a custom mail provider.

 This example is a web application that takes `To`, `From`, `Subject`, and `Message Body` input and sends mail to that address.
 The front end is a JSF page with a simple POJO backing, leveraging CDI for resource injection.

 System requirements
 -------------------